Sam Moll: San Francisco Giants

-In the 2018 Winter Meetings, the San Francisco Giants selected Moll from the Blue Jays in the minor league phase of the Rule 5 draft.
+On December 13, 2018, in the Winter Meetings, the San Francisco Giants selected Moll from the Blue Jays in the minor league phase of the Rule 5 draft.
 He was assigned to the Double-A Richmond Flying Squirrels to start the 2019 season, and also pitched for the Triple-A Sacramento River Cats.
 Between the two teams in 2019, he was 2-2 with 2 saves and a 2.39 ERA in 41 relief appearances covering 49 innings in which he struck out 54 batters.
-He became a free agent following the 2019 season.
-He re-signed with the Giants on a minor league contract on January 6, 2020.
+Moll elected free agency following the season on November 4.

+Moll re-signed with the Giants on a minor league contract on January 6, 2020.
 Moll did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Moll became a free agent on November 2, 2020.
+Moll became a free agent on November 2.

 Arizona Diamondbacks

 On November 17, 2020, Moll signed a minor league contract with the Arizona Diamondbacks organization.
 Moll was assigned to the Triple-A Reno Aces to begin the 2021 season.
-In 21 appearances with Reno, Moll recorded a 5.82 ERA with 30 strikeouts in 21.2 innings of work.
+In 21 appearances with Reno, Moll recorded a 5.82 ERA with 30 strikeouts and 15 walks in 21.2 innings of work.